By Herbert A. Friedman

 The Partnership of Nations is working to bring peace and stability to this region.
 Help us keep you safe.
 Please do not interfere with military operations.

 Much of the Coalition propaganda effort used children and their future safety and well-being as a theme.
-230,000 copies of AFD-123 were dropped by M-129 leaflet bombs during September 2002.
-The leaflets were printed in both green and black and white.
+The leaflets were printed in black and white and a second version with green text.
 The front depicts two photographs of Afghan children and the text:

 Can you imagine your children with no memory of war?